fridavbg/trees/README.md

 # Trees

-In this repository, you will practice writing a tree class.
+In this repository, you will practice writing tree classes.

 ## Objectives

-  - Create a class for a tree data structure.
+  - Create a class for both tree and binary search tree data structures.
-  - Create common methods included in a tree.
+  - Create common methods included in a tree and binary search tree.
   - Practice recursion.

 ## Setup